 let’s talk: HOME EQUITY

 This week I am teaming up with U.S. News & World Report again to talk about home equity!
-I will even dive into how myself, and the TinyHome team up in Binghamton, have used property equity to grow our rental portfolio.
+I will even dive into how myself, and the our NY investor group have used property equity to grow our rental portfolio.

 So, as we do, let’s talk Real Estate, let’s talk HOME EQUITY….